Fateh Bahadur Sahi

-He belonged to the Baghochia clan of Bhumihar Brahmins which controlled the Husseypur Estate, from which descended the Tamkuhi Raj of the Kushinagar district of Uttar Pradesh and the Hathwa Raj of Gopalganj district.
+He belonged to the Baghochia clan of Bhumihars which controlled the Huseypur Estate, from which descended the Tamkuhi Raj of the Kushinagar district of Uttar Pradesh and the Hathwa Raj of Gopalganj district.

+In the latter part of the sixteenth century, the Bhumihar line's descendants settled in Kalyanpur Kuari pargana in the northwest While Some Hathwa chronicles confirm that by the early seventeenth century, the line had gained enough prominence for the eighty-seventh raja to be bestowed with the titles of "Shahi" and "Maharaja Bahadur" by the Mughal Emperor Jahangir (1605-1627).
+This was due to the family's increasing authority coupled with the king's growing wealth and power.
+After this the kings of his ancestry were acknowledged with those Honorific titles.

 Rebellion against the British

+He collaborated with Mir Qasim, who continued to provide military support to him in his battles against the Mughal Emperor from Monghyr to Buxar in Bihar; he opposed the Dewani powers that the British had gained over Bengal, Bihar, and Orissa as a result of the Treaty of Allahabad in 1765.

-Fateh Shahi with the rulers of Dileepnagar Estate waged a 20 year guerilla war against the British East India Company from 1767 onwards.
-He was swiftly deposed after this and fled into the forests with his followers where he waged a guerilla war against the Britishers.The rulers of Dileepnagar Estate helped Fateh Bahadur Sahi from backstage in guerilla war against the Britishers In 1772, he marched into Huseypur and killed Govind Ram who was appointed as the revenue farmer for the East India Company.
+Fateh Shahi Along with the rulers of Dileepnagar Estate and Rajas of Bettiah waged a 20 year guerilla war against the British East India Company from 1767 onwards.
+The British reached a compromise with the Bettiah after which he continued on his own.
+He was swiftly deposed after this and fled into the forests with his followers where he waged a guerilla war against the Britishers.
+The rulers of Dileepnagar Estate helped Fateh Bahadur from backstage in guerilla war against the Britishers.
+In 1772, he marched into Huseypur and killed Govind Ram who was appointed as the revenue farmer for the East India Company.
 In spite of this the company continued to try and bring Fateh Shahi into their fold as he held much influence among the zamindars however he refused all such offers.
-By 1775, the British had been experiencing many problems in the region and taking advantage of this, Fateh Shahi once again marched into Huseypur and killed his cousin, Basant Sahi who had been placed as the ruler of Huseypur by the EIC.
-His repeated incursions had crippled revenue collection in the area and exposed the weakness of British control in the locality.

-In 1777, after many successes, he marched on to the Company's Bairakh / military station, gained control of it and placed his own men in charge.

-In response, the British destroyed his fort and they noted that he had caused even more problems for them than the Peshwas in Maharashtra.

-Following the rebellion of Chait Singh of Benares state in 1781 he renewed his campaign against the Britishers or in other words the East India Company.

-The rebellion led by him along with others were eventually defeated and the Britishers reasserted their rule in Bihar after his forces were defeated in the battle.